saicharankarasala/Portfolio/README.md

 Open your web browser and visit the address displayed in the terminal (usually `http://localhost:5173`).
 Vite provides Hot Module Replacement (HMR), so changes you make to the code will update in the browser instantly without a full page reload.

-*(Note: This `localhost` URL is only accessible on your machine.
-For public access, please refer to the live site link or deployment instructions.)*

 ### **Building for Production**

 To create an optimized production build of the application: